padraigfl/nextbus-static-transform/README.md

 }
 ```

-## Coverage
+## Issues

+### Response Inconsistency

-Due to a huge number of very repetitive outliers, coverage is not being extensively thorough.
-Nextbus is inconsistent with its usage of arrays, anywhere with an array which may have a single result tends to treat the single result as an entity of its own instead of as part of an array
+Due to a huge number of very repetitive outliers (unsurprising for a system which has to cater to full city lines and single track university lines), coverage is not being extensively thorough.
+Nextbus is inconsistent with its usage of arrays, anywhere with an array which may have a single result tends to treat the single result as an object instead of as a single entry array.
+As I've encounterd errors I've tried to resolve them and hopefully there shouldn't be many from here on out.

+### Stop tags

+One major issue here for map making and such is that many if not most locations will have multiple stops (the majority may have an inbound and outbound stop).
+I noticed with the SF-Muni responses that these associated stops tended to have a 5 digit tag to correspond with primary 4 digit number (a prefix of 1 or 3 being added, which seemed to follow some trends).
+I've no clue if this was SF Muni exclusive though so I've made no use of it.

+### Accomodating Schedule Data

+I've had means of making use of the schedule data in mind for ages but as of yet I've yet to think of an effective schema to use or way to have it as an option that doesn't severely bloat the project both in terms of size and convoluted functions.
+That the aggregator aggregates the stops regardless of whether you actually want them annoys me enough already.